Bohol, Philippines Tourist destination

 where you can enjoy the Chocolate hills landscape.

-|Sagbayan Peak During Christmas Time|
+|Sagbayan Peak During Christmas Time

 The panoramic view here is not as magnificent as that of the Chocolate hills complex, however the facilities are good, especially for families with children.
+During clear weather, you can see the sea from the viewing deck.

 - Danao: This place is the home of the